ibm-cloud-docs/watson-assistant/web-chat-security.md

         Starting with web chat version 3.2.0, this step is optional.
 Instead, you can complete the next step to provide the token using the `identityTokenExpired` event handler.
         {: tip}

+After you enable security, you must complete the steps in the next section to digitally sign messages that are sent from your web chat instance.

+## Signing messages from the web chat
+{: #web-chat-security-sign-messages}

+After you have [enabled security](#web-chat-security-enable), you must update your web chat instance to digitally sign all messages using a JWT created with your private key.
+Any messages that are not signed with the proper private key are rejected.

+To sign web chat messages with a JWT, follow these steps:

 1. In your `onLoad` event handler, use the [`on()`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#on){: external} instance method to subscribe to the `identityTokenExpired` event.
 This event is fired in the following situations:

     - When the web chat opens, if no JWT was provided using the `identityToken` configuration option (web chat 3.2.0 and later only).
     - When the JWT expires.